comaniac/uscis-case-status-checker/README.md

 ## Introduction
 This script has two functions for tracking the status of one case and a section of cases, respectively.
-You can simply clone this project as a Google Apps Script, deploy the project and create triggers to keep tracking the case status and receive the notify about the status change.
+You can simply clone this project as a Google Apps Script, deploy the project and create triggers to keep tracking the case status and receive the notification about the status change.

 If you are not familiar with Google Apps Script, here are some useful official references:
 * https://developers.google.com/apps-script/overview